FOSSEE/st-scripts/embellishing_a_plot.rst

 like to mark the point as and the argument after xy= is the point at which the name should appear.

+.. #[[Anoop: I think we should tell explicitely that xy takes a sequence or a tuple]]

 {{{ Pause here and try out the following exercises }}}

 %% 6 %% Make an annotation called "root" at the point (-4, 0)